kddubey/cappr/README.md

 While benchmarking this method on the
-[Winograd Schema Challenge (WSC)](https://cs.nyu.edu/~davise/papers/WinogradSchemas/WS.html), I found that [this paper](https://arxiv.org/abs/1806.02847) does somthing super similar:
+[Winograd Schema Challenge (WSC)](https://cs.nyu.edu/~davise/papers/WinogradSchemas/WS.html), I found that [this paper](https://arxiv.org/abs/1806.02847) has an identical motivation:

 > Trinh, Trieu H., and Quoc V. Le.
 "A simple method for commonsense reasoning." arXiv preprint arXiv:1806.02847 (2018).

-One could also argue that this classification strategy is a zero-shot and autoregressive variant of (a small part of) the strategy in [this paper](https://arxiv.org/abs/2009.07118):
+I saw the same motivation again in
+[this paper](https://arxiv.org/abs/2009.07118):

 > Schick, Timo, and Hinrich Schütze.
 "It's not just size that matters: Small language models are also few-shot learners." arXiv preprint arXiv:2009.07118 (2020).